ShrinkFast Model 998 Industrial Shrink Wrap Heat Gun

 - Flexible - Extensions available in 4' and 6'.

-- Durable - Full 1 year manufacturers' warranty on all parts and labor.
+- Durable - Full 1 year manufacturers' Manufacturer's Warranty on all parts and labor.

 - Versatile - Shrink wrapping results in fived-sided protection from the elements.
 Shrink film also produces stronger bond than either stretch-wrapping or banding.